-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 A. Increased Family Engagement-(Back to School A. Sign-in sheets at each function to gather baseline data.
-A. Back to School Night was canceled in September 2021, due to a Covid-19 A. Back to School Night was held on September 19th, 2022, approximately A. Sign-in sheets at each function were used to gather baseline data.
-A. 100% of parents and guardians attend family engagement functions each year.
-Open House B.School Climate Survey to be outbreak.
-Family Literacy/Math Night 35% of parents and guardians attended.
-Tanionalia daem yeari Family Literacy/Math nights) completed by students, parents, guardians, and teachers by September 2021. did not take place due to Mendocino County health orders and safety protocols.
-Open Sign-in sheets were used in each classroom to document attendance.
-Back to School Night was held on August 21, 2023: B. The School Climate Survey is completed by 100% of students, parents, B. School Climate Survey Data needed.
-C. Sign-in sheets at each function to House took place on May 19, 2022 and approximately 35% of parents and guardians B. A school climate survey, the California Health Kids Survey, 45% of parents attending. guardian and teachers each year.
-C. Increased participation in the gather baseline data.
-D. Sign-in sheets at attended.
-Sign-in sheets were used in each classroom to was taken by staff, 5th and 7th grades, was Open House was held on May 23, 2024: C. 100% of parents attend the English English Learner Parent Advisory Committee each function to gather baseline data.
-E. The school B. A school climate survey, the California conducted in February of 2022.
-76% of 5th graders and 59% of 7th 58% of parents attended Learner Advisory Committee to represent their child and/or children.
-D. Increased participation in the newsletter titled "The Beacon" is delivered to students and families 10 times Health Kids Survey, was taken by staff, parents, 5th and 7th grades, was graders participated.
-C. Participation was B. A school climate survey, the California Healthy Kids, was D. 100% of parents Native American Parent Advisory Committee annually, during the student school year.
-C. Participation was lacking at the English Learner Parent Advisory Committee (ELAC).
-Three taken in February of 2024 by staff, 5th, 6th, 7th and 8th graders. attend the English Learner Advisory Committee to represent their child E. Monthly school communication on lacking at the English Learner Parent Advisory Committee (ELAC).
-Three meetings were conducted over the 2022-23 school year.
-80% staff participation 92% 5th grade and/or children. upcoming events, student successes, meetings were conducted over the November 29th participation E. The monthly school
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 A. Increased Family A. Sign-in sheets at A. Back to School A. Back to School A. Sign-in sheets at A. 100% of parents Engagement-(Back to each function to Night was canceled in Night was held on each function were and guardians attend School gather baseline data.
+September 2021, due September 19th, used to gather family engagement Open House B.School Climate to a Covid-19 outbreak.
+Family 2022, approximately 35% of parents and baseline data. functions each year. opennouse Survey to be Literacy/Math Night guardians attended.
+Family Literacy/Math completed by did not take place due Sign-in sheets were Back to School Night nights) students, parents, to Mendocino County used in each was held on August B. The School 5 , guardians, and health orders and classroom to 21, 2023: Climate Survey is teachers by safety document attendance. completed by 100% of September 2021. protocols.
+Open students, parents, B. School Climate Data needed.
+House took place on 45% of parents guardian and teachers Survey May 19, 2022 and B. A school climate attending. each year.
+C. Sign-in sheets at each function to approximately 35% of survey, the California gather baseline data. parents and guardians attended.
+Sign-in Health Kids Survey, Open House was C. Increased galiter baselitte uala. sheets were used in was taken by staff, 5th and 7th held on May 23, 2024: C. 100% of parents participation in the D. Sign-in sheets at each classroom to grades, was 11Cld 011 May 20, 2024. attend the English English Learner each function to document attendance. conducted in Learner Advisory Parent Advisory gather baseline data.
+February of 2022.
+58% of parents Committee to Committee - B. A school climate 76% of 5th graders attended represent their child E. The school survey, the California and 59% of 7th and/or children. newsletter titled "The Health Kids Survey, graders participated.
+D Beacon" is delivered was taken by staff, B. A school climate D. Increased to students and parents, 5th and 7th survey, the California $D{1000/}$ of parameter participation in the Native American families 10 times annually, during the grades, was conducted in C. Participation was Healthy Kids, was D. 100% of parents attend the English Parent Advisory student school year.
+November of 2021. lacking at the English Learner Parent taken in February of 2024 by staff, 5th, 6th, Learner Advisory Committee Student School year.
+Advisory Committee 7th and 8th graders.
+Committee to C. Participation was (ELAC).
+Three r in and our gradoro. represent their child lacking at the English meetings were 80% staff and/or children.
+Learner Parent conducted over the participation E. Monthly school Advisory Committee 2022-23 school year. communication on (ELAC).
+Three - 92% 5th grade upcoming events, student successes, meetings were conducted over the November 29th participation E. The monthly school